ll7/scenario_runner/Docs/Semi_automated_tests.md

-## V.) Pros and Cons of fully- and semi-automated Test Scenario
+## 5.)
+Pros and Cons of fully- and semi-automated Test Scenario
 This section explains why we use a semi-automated test scenario once in paragraph III.)/ IV.) and a fully-automated test scenario once in paragraph II.)

 The main reason is that with the fully-automated Test Scenario we receive the following memory error message after about 3 executions and and then restart the computer: